wiesenklee/mir250-demo/README.md

 ## Using MiR with REST API

+> ⚠️ Manual Driving Mode not working with REST API

 > **The the web-interface is based on the REST API.** In every situation the web-interface is used, the REST API will also work.

-> 🚨  Manual Driving Mode not working with REST API

 Documentation: https://www.mobile-industrial-robots.com/media/13736/mir_mir250_rest_api_21302.pdf